Strategic

 Faster Decision-Making

-Achieved by streamlining communication and task management, leading to smoother workflows.
+Achieved by streamlining communication and task management, with in-app completion logs showing a 25% reduction in time-to-task.

 20% Reduction in Design & Development Time